The-AI-Alliance/lapidary/website/index.md

 ## Resources

-For more background and future plans, see the [wiki](https://github.com/The-AI-Alliance/lapidary/wiki)
+For more background and future plans, see the [wiki](https://github.com/The-AI-Alliance/lapidarist/wiki)

-To find the lapidary community, see the [discussions](https://github.com/The-AI-Alliance/lapidary/discussions)
+To find the lapidarist community, see the [discussions](https://github.com/The-AI-Alliance/lapidarist/discussions)

 ## Use Cases